 b.
 AD_PATCH.IS_PATCH_APPLIED pl/sql function.

 Using this API is an alternative method for users without access to Oracle Applications Manager’s “Patching and Utilities” feature to determine if a certain patch is applied.

 Example sql using the APPL_TOP ID for a specific node in a multinode environment (1045 is the APPL_TOP ID):

 SELECT adb.bug_number,ad_patch.is_patch_applied('R12', 1045, adb.bug_number) FROM ad_bugs adb WHERE adb.bug_number in (647647647);

 select ad_patch.is_patch_applied('R12',-1,20034256) from dual; expected results: EXPLICIT = applied NOT APPLIED = not applied / aborted

 c.
-We can use below query to find out the patches applied to the system
+We can use the below query to find out the patches applied to the system

 set pagesize 200; set linesize 160; column adop_session_id format 999999999999; column bug_number format a15; column status format a15; column applied_file_system_base format a23; column patch_file_system_base format a23; column adpatch_options format a15; column node_name format a15; column end_date format a15; column clone_status format a15; select ADOP_SESSION_ID, BUG_NUMBER, STATUS, APPLIED_FILE_SYSTEM_BASE, PATCH_FILE_SYSTEM_BASE, ADPATCH_OPTIONS, NODE_NAME, END_DATE, CLONE_STATUS from ad_adop_session_patches order by end_date desc;